SHolysh/database-manual/04_Technical/04_05_Background_Processing_Updates/04_05_Background_Processing_Updates.md

 Two Maintenance Plans have been implemented withing the SQL Server itself:

 * Backup_OAK_20160831_MASTER
-    + This backs up the MASTER database on a weekly basis; from this a 'weekly' database is created to general user access
+    + This backs up the MASTER database on a weekly basis; from this a 'weekly' database is created for general user access
 * Reindex_OAK_20160831_MASTER
     + The following tasks are applied against the MASTER database on a weekly basis: Shrink database (leaving 10% free space); Rebuild indexes in all tables; Clean up history; Maintenance cleanup (e.g. remove old .bak files).